 Using household materials, grab some objects that will sink and some that will float.
 Fill a plastic tub/water table half-full of water to create an aquatic atmosphere for this experiment.
 Place one object at a time into the container, then ask your preschooler “will it sink?” before dropping it below surface level.

 Rainbow Playdough – Make lots of playdough in all colors to have on hand for a rainy day.
-Follow this amazing recipe with ingredients you probably have on hand!
+Follow any of our amazing playdough recipes and learn how to make playdough with a water them twist!

 Car Wash – Grab some old (but clean) toothbrushes and some toy cars.
 Add them to a water bin filled with a little soapy water.
 Now invite your preschooler to wash the cars!
 To make it even more enjoyable, invite your preschooler to get them dirty with some mud or sand and then repeat the process!